MESHBOARD

 2. Add your first machine

 Open Mesh → Add a machine.
 You'll see a one-line installer command, scoped to your account — copy it, run it in a terminal on the machine you're adding.
-It downloads the agent, pairs the machine to your mesh, and starts it as a background service.
+It downloads the agent, verifies it, pairs the machine to your account, and starts the agent as a background service.
 No configuration file, no ports to open.

 Within a minute the machine appears on your floor with a live status.
 The agent's log lives at ~/.meshboard/agent.log on the machine if you ever want to watch it think.